DavidBetteridge/DavidBetteridge.github.io/about/index.md

 permalink: /about/
 ---

-Hi,  I'm one of the co-founders of [YorkDevelopers.org] and also organise the monthly YorkCodeDojo meetup.
+Hi,  I'm one of the co-founders/treasurer of [YorkDevelopers.org](https://YorkDevelopers.org) and also organise the monthly YorkCodeDojo meetup.

 ### Proactis Limited

 I work in a technical role for Proactis Limited and the views on this blog are mine and may not be those of Proactis.

+### Skills

+I've got over 20 years of experience as a professional software developer.
+During that time I've used a number of different programming languages and technologies.
+My current area of expertise is on the Microsoft Stack (C#, F#, SQL Server, Windows and .net Core).

-### Ultra Runner
+### Ultra Running

-When I'm not coding or with my family then I'm normally out running.
-I normally compete in the excellent series of Hardmoor races on the North York Moors.
+When I'm not coding or with my family then I'm often out running.
+I normally run in the excellent series of [Hardmoors](https://www.hardmoors110.org.uk/) ultra races on the North York Moors.

+In 2018 I completed the Winter Spine race along the length of the Pennine Way.
+This was a fantastic adventure but by far the hardest challenge I've every done.

 ### Contact me